|Industry||Industrial / Manufacturing|

 We ended up stumbling across Caspio.

 We’re able to build applications and database design that keeps us from having to email documents around the entire office.
 And it has really simplified that process.

 Duane Kaeb: One of the things that’s really exciting about the Caspio platform is really the ability to develop very quickly.

 One of the things common in development is you get together with the stakeholders.
 You develop a business plan, you document all your requirements, wireframe up your interfaces, and make sure that all of the data is captured.

 What we’ve noticed with Caspio is we really get all the stakeholders together.
 Typically, Jason builds that application, builds the table backend, and then builds the frontend right there with the users.

 We make sure that when we walk out of the room, we actually have a working application that they can go back to their desk and play with.

 Neal Kellenberger: Caspio’s had a pretty significant financial impact on our company.
 We’ve noticed significant efficiency gains, particularly in our Sales Department.

 We’ve completely built out a new order entry system, a new quoting system.
 We’ve done some research on this and we found that for every day that it takes to get back to a customer with a quote, there is a much higher percentage of us not winning that order.

-By building a Caspio cloud database and integrating our systems, we’ve been able to turn our quoting over much quicker, which has really driven a lot of revenue growth.
+By building apps within the Caspio platform and integrating our systems, we’ve been able to turn our quoting over much quicker, which has really driven a lot of revenue growth.